cscott/TurtleScript/README.rst

 `Interaction Ideas`_ suggests some fixes.

-It's my intention to drive towards an application similar to TurtleArt_, with an on-screen turtle controlled by the script tiles.
+It's my intention to drive towards an application similar to `Turtle Art`_, with an on-screen turtle controlled by the script tiles.
 This will be a public demonstration of the ideas behind the TurtleScript project.
 The on-screen palette will include a tab for each imported namespace, which displays tiles for each name (method or variable) defined in that namespace.
-So the TurtleArt clone would offer a ``run()`` method to be defined, starting with ``var turtle = imports.turtle`` (borrowing the `gjs module system`_, which is built on the single global ``imports`` definition).
+So the Turtle Art clone would offer a ``run()`` method to be defined, starting with ``var turtle = imports.turtle`` (borrowing the `gjs module system`_, which is built on the single global ``imports`` definition).
 This is